ShebMichel/qgis_automate_gmodeller/README.md

   - to be filled
 # 6. Remarks:
 - This demo is very useful for monitoring projects.
 Here we present the impact assessment of linear features, such as roads and railways on a few birds habitats.
-- It is a project which has the potential of being adapted to your needs.
-Feel free to touch base or contact michel.nzikou@alumni.uleth.ca.
+- It is a project which has the potential to be adapted in different ecosystem.
+Feel free to touch base or contact me for a chat.